Cryptkeeper/fsautoproc/README.md

 #### Command Execution

 When executing a command (or a series of commands), the commands are executed in configured order.
 The parent process is forked, and the child process executes the command using `system(3)`.
 The parent process waits for the child process to complete before continuing.
-If a command fails (i.e. returns a non-zero exit status), the parent process logs the failure and continues to the next command.
+If a command fails (i.e. returns a non-zero exit status), the parent process logs the failure and processing for that file entry is skipped.
+Other files in the change set will continue to be processed.

 The path of the file that triggered the command is available to the command as an environment variable, `FILEPATH`.